keiserjb/ai_search_block/README.md

 ## Usage

-1. Type a searchterm into the search form
+1. Type a search term into the search form
-2. See the reponse streaming back into the response area.
+2. See the response streaming back into the response area.

 ## Extending the module.